habibiefaried/dns-over-tor-resolver/README.md

 ## NOTICE

 Only run and use this on local machine or trusted network. as DNS over UDP (which is default option by most machine) is unsecured protocol

+## TODO

+Only support "A" query right now.
+In the future we will add more